 - Attendance at all laboratory sessions is mandatory.
-Absence from any session, or a portion of a session, without permission will result in a zero assigned to the corresponding lab.
+Absence from any session, or a portion of a session, without permission will result in a zero for the corresponding lab.
 The teaching assistants will maintain a record of your attendance.
 Students who arrive 20 minutes or more after the scheduled lab time without a legitimate reason, leave the lab early without permission from the TA, or miss the lab without a legitimate reason will receive a zero for the corresponding lab. - Students who miss a lab with academic consideration are required to contact the course instructor for further instructions.
 Failure to do so will result in a zero for that lab. - Except where indicated, the laboratory exercises are to be completed individually.
 The lab deliverables will be assessed as a combination of in-lab demonstrations and materials submitted online.
 In-lab demonstrations must take place by the end of the designated lab period.
 Related materials submitted online are due by midnight of the same day. - The laboratory assignments all involve modifying and writing microcontroller code.
 While Generative AI may be used as a tool to help debug code, how and where it is used must be clearly indicated.
-It is expected that students are the authors of the majority of the code submitted. - Assignments will be penalized by 10% of the available marks per day for late submission.
-Assignments submitted more than 5 days late will not be accepted. - A minimum mark of 50% in each laboratory exercise, with a minimum average of 60% across all laboratory exercises is required to pass the course.
+It is expected that students are the authors of the majority of the code submitted.
+Furthermore, to verify effective use of AI in a submitted lab, students may be selected randomly for an interview pertaining to their code and other aspects of their lab.
+If irresponsible use of GenAI tools is determined by the instructor, the deliverable will receive a grade of zero.
+Repeated offences may result in further academic offence penalties. - Lab submissions may be submitted up to 48 hours after the due date without incurring academic penalty.
+No further extension will be granted and submissions later than 48 hours past the deadline will not be accepted. - A minimum mark of 50% in each laboratory exercise, with a minimum average of 60% across all laboratory exercises is required to pass the course.